Loopring/protocols/packages/loopring_v3/DESIGN.md

 ```
 50% of the fine is used to reward the caller of the function for distributing the withdrawals, the other 50% is burned.

-### Fee-burning
+### Fee Burning

-Fees that are paid by order owners that are subject to fee-burning (i.e. all fee payments except the margin and the payment from the ring-matcher to the operator) and need to be transferred to a fee-recipient account.
-When withdrawing tokens from these kind of accounts a part of the balance is burned (the amount burned depends on the burn rate of the token).
+When withdrawing funds from a fee-recipient account a part of the balance is [burned](#fee-model).
 If the token is LRC we burn the amount immediately by calling `burn` on the LRC contract, otherwise we send the amount to the Loopring contract.
-There it can be withdrawn by the Loopring contract owner by calling `withdrawTheBurn` so that is can be used to buy LRC and burn it.
-In the future these funds will be sold directly on-chain and decentralized by using [Loopring's Oedax (Open-Ended Dutch Auction eXchange) protocol](https://medium.com/loopring-protocol/oedax-looprings-open-ended-dutch-auction-exchange-model-d92cebbd3667).
+There it can be withdrawn by the Loopring contract owner by calling `withdrawTheBurn` so that it can be used to buy LRC and burn it.
+In the future these funds will be sold directly on-chain in a decentralized way by using [Loopring's Oedax (Open-Ended Dutch Auction eXchange) protocol](https://medium.com/loopring-protocol/oedax-looprings-open-ended-dutch-auction-exchange-model-d92cebbd3667).

 ### Off-chain Withdrawal Request